When Dreams Carry Shadows: The Paradox of Creative Power: Part 1

 To help you align your thoughts, words, and beliefs with your goals, here are some actionable steps you can take:

-Write down your goals and speak them aloud each day.
+1. Write down your goals and speak them aloud each day.
 Affirm that these goals are achievable and that you are worthy of success.
 This practice allows you to turn your thoughts into concrete desires and sets the stage for action.

-Visualize your success.
+2. Visualize your success.
 Take time each day to imagine yourself living the life you desire.
 See it, feel it, and believe in it with all your heart.
 Visualization helps activate your subconscious mind and moves you toward the reality you’ve envisioned..

-Live as if your dreams are already true.
+3. Live as if your dreams are already true.
 Begin to take actions that align with the life you are creating.
 Trust in your vision, and as you align your actions with your beliefs, you will begin to manifest the reality you desire.

 How I Manifest My External Environment

 One way I manifest the reality I want is through visualization of those goals.
-Professional athletes have used this technique as part of their training to achieve peak perfomance, and I incorporate this into my daily life.
+Professional athletes have used this technique as part of their training to achieve peak performance, and I incorporate this into my daily life.
 In great detail, I imagine myself giving talks about my book in front of a large audience, giving radio and television interviews, giving book readings and book signings.
 I visualize myself on the TEDx stage sharing my healing journey from childhood trauma.
 I even visualize myself responding with calmness when my children misbehave.
 I record these visualizations and played them back until they become embedded in my mind.

 Also, when I use vision boards to visualize goals that are meaningful to me, and focus on those images with emotional intensity, it helps me to slowly pull them into the present.
 I actually have my kitchen cabinets filled with images of speaking in front of large audiences, images of people doing challenging yoga postures, and images of the TEDx stage.
 And these images have inspired me to take steps towards achieving my goals.